zioCristia/task-allocation-genetic-algorithm/README.md

 - [Next steps](#next-steps)

 ## How to use the algo
+To start go to 'main.py' and create your environnemnt with uavs, tasks and recharging tasks.
+If needed change the uav's constants inside the 'Uav.py' class.

+In the 'AlgoConstants.py' there are the mains constants used by the algorithm, change them for your needs.

+Run the 'main.py' to run the genetic algorithm.

 ## Next steps:
 The following are the next steps to do on the algorithm, with no particular order: